occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 For this to work, your domain events must all "implement" a `DomainEvent` interface (or a sealed class in Kotlin).
 Note that `DomainEvent` is something you create yourself, it's not something that is provided by Occurrent.

+As of version 0.17.0 you can also get metadata (such as stream version, stream id and all other cloud event extension properties) when consuming an event:

+{% include macros/subscription/dsl/subscription_dsl_metadata_example.md %}

 ## Query DSL

 The "Query DSL" (or "domain query DSL") is a small wrapper around the [EventStoreQueries](#eventstore-queries) API that lets you query for domain events instead of CloudEvents.